EuranetPlus/map-europe/README.md

 ```bash
 <iframe title="Euranet Map" aria-label="Map" id="euranet-map-europe" src="https://euranet-map-europe.vercel.app/" scrolling="no"frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="624"></iframe><script type="text/javascript">window.addEventListener("message", e => { if ("https://euranet-map-europe.vercel.app" !== e.origin) return; let t = e.data; if (t.height) { document.getElementById("euranet-map-europe").height = t.height + "px" } }, !1)</script>
 ```

+## Copy repository

+To make a new map we first need to copy this reposirtory and use a fresh map template.
+To do this, please use the "Fork" Button on the top right in this window.
+This will create a so-called fork (a copy) of the exact same code that can be used for a new map.
+Each new map should have a new repository which should be renamed according to the new topic, using this nomenclature: _map-TOPIC_, e.g. _map-gdp_ or _map-military-spending_.
+If more than two words are used, separtate them with a hyphen.

 ## Updating text